-Did you know that our native language affects what we think?
+Did you know that your native language affects how you think?

 We think of words as tools to communicate reality.
 But get this: they also impact how we experience reality.

 Here’s a cool example: Russian speakers have separate words for light blue and dark blue, so they see the colors as fundamentally different rather than shades of the same hue—sort of the way we English speakers see red and pink as different colors, even though those are also different shades of the same hue.